-Section 38 of the FSSAI Act defines the Powers of Food Safety Officer (FSO).
-It is important to note here that Food Safety officers are a new version of food inspectors, under the FSSAI Act only the name is changed but the mind-set and approach remain the same and no one in FSSAI management is discussing in public as to what amendments they have done to improve the mind-set of the field staff of FSSAI.
+Section 38 of the Food Safety and Standards Act 2006 defines the Powers of Food Safety Officer (FSO).
+It is important to note here that Food Safety Officers are a new version of food inspectors, under the Food Safety and Standards Act 2006 only the name is changed but the mind-set and approach remain the same and no one in FSSAI management is discussing in public as to what amendments they have done to improve the mind-set of the field staff of FSSAI.
 In the absence of any tangible improvement on the ground, it is important that FBOs should know how to protect their own legitimate interests under the law and continue to deliver safe and wholesome food to the consumers.

 Point No. 1: Sampling and Seizer of Products as Evidence by Food Safety Officer

-Under FSSAI Act, The Food Safety Officer may take a sample of any food, or any substance, which appears to him to be intended for sale, or to have been sold for human consumption; or of any article of food or substance which is found by him on or in any such premises; which he has reasons to believe that it may be required as evidence in proceedings under any of the provisions of this Act or of the regulations or orders made thereunder; or seize any article of food which appears to the Food Safety Officer to be in contravention of FSSAI Act or the regulations made thereunder.
+Under Food Safety and Standards Act 2006, the Food Safety Officer may take a sample of any food, or any substance, which appears to him to be intended for sale, or to have been sold for human consumption; or of any article of food or substance which is found by him on or in any such premises; which he has reasons to believe that it may be required as evidence in proceedings under any of the provisions of this Act or of the regulations or orders made thereunder; or seize any article of food which appears to the Food Safety Officer to be in contravention of FSSAI Act or the regulations made thereunder.

-This clause of the Act gives a lot of power to Food Safety Officers.
+This clause of the Food Safety and Standards Act 2006 gives a lot of power to Food Safety Officers.
 There is no objective criteria or approach which is specified under the Act or rules, how to differentiate between what is right or wrong during an inspection.
 Example: Water is an adulterant in milk industry and also used f

 or clearing purposes.
 Now, if the food inspector will decide or declare that water is adulterant and was kept near the milk tank, there is no way one can stop the food inspector from filing an adverse report against FBO or if a company is selling two or three different types of edible oil, an inspector can always make a case that these were kept for adulteration and it will be a long, tedious and expensive effort to prove that the inspector’s observation was malafide or wrong.
 In every product, there can be similar situations.